k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements_and_Prerequisites_for_K2cloud_on-prem_K8s_Installation.md

-# Requirements and Prerequisites for K2cloud On-prem K8s Cluster Installation
+# Requirements and Prerequisites for K2cloud On-premises K8s Cluster Installation

 This article describes the guidelines and instructions for creating a K2cloud site - a K8s (Kubernetes) cluster that is ready for operation.